slsdetectorgroup/slsDetectorPackage/docs/src/slsreceiverheaderformat.rst

 | The **packetNumber** from detector UDP header is modified in **sls_receiver_header** to number of packets caught by receiver for that frame and the bit mask for each packet caught is the **packetsMask**.
 The packetsMask is a total of 512 bits due to the largest number of packets per frame among our detectors.

 | For eg. Jungfrau has 128 packets per frame.
-If **packetNumeber** is 128, then this frame is complete.
+If **packetNumber** is 128, then this frame is complete.
 If it is 127 or less, it is a partial frame due to missing packets.
 If one would still like to use it, the **packetsMask** will specify which packet has been received or is missing.